 \subsubsection{Few-Shot Classification}

-We also propose using fewshot classification as an evaluation for frozen features.
-Previous work~\cite{wang2019simpleshot,tian2020rethinking} has shown that simple classifiers on top of frozen features are strong baselines for fewshot classification.
-More specifically, Wang~\etal~\cite{wang2019simpleshot} shows that when features are normalized (mean subtraction and L2 normalization), a nearest neighbor classifier is a very effective and strong baselines.
-Inspired by those results, we use simple weighted nearest neighbor classifiers as an evaluation for pre-trained frozen features.

-We set k to be the size of the support set and classify the features as follows:
+We also use fewshot classification as an evaluation for frozen features.
+Prior work~\cite{wang2019simpleshot,tian2020rethinking} has shown that simple classifiers on top of frozen features are strong baselines for fewshot classification.
+More specifically, Wang~\etal~\cite{wang2019simpleshot} shows that when features are normalized (mean subtraction and L2 normalization), a nearest neighbor classifier is a very effective and strong baseline for fewshot classification.
+Inspired by these results, we use a simple weighted nearest neighbor classifier to evaluate pre-trained frozen features.
+We set $k$ to be the size of the support set and classify the features as follows:

 where $\indicatorfn{v = y}$ is an indicator variable that is $1$ if $y$ is the same class as $v$ and 0 other wise, $\mathrm{sim}(\cdot,\cdot)$ is cosine similarity between two vectors, $f$ is the visual encoder, $I'$ is the target image, $\mathbb{D}_{\text{support}}$ is the support set.